Blinko1987/True-Fiber-T626Pro-V1.0.0.5-Firmware/README.md

 Modified/extracted firmware for True Fiber T626Pro ONT.

 ## Accessing Superadmin via UART
-This is necessary as all GPONS have different Superadmin passwords.
-Alternatively send me your backup config which you can get from your admin credentials and I'll get it for you.
+This is necessary as all GPONS have different Superadmin passwords and telnet is not usually enabled.
+Alternatively you send me your backup config which you can get from your admin credentials and I'll get it for you.

 1. Connect UART (soldering required)
    - GND → board GND